apache/mesos/docs/home.md

 ## Mesos Modules

-* [Mesos Modules](/documentation/latest/modules/) for specifying mesos modules for master, slave and tests.
+* [Mesos Modules](/documentation/latest/modules/) for specifying Mesos modules for master, slave and tests.

 ## Contributing to Mesos